bigskysoftware/htmx/www/essays/locality-of-behaviour.md

 ### The LoB Principle:

-> The behaviour of a code unit should be as obvious as possible by looking only at that unit of code
+> The behaviour of a unit of code should be as obvious as possible by looking only at that unit of code

 ### Discussion